mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 ### We can keep our Verbs really simple

-All of the events above were accomplished using verbs in the active voice, not the passive voice:
+All of the events above were modelled simply using verbs in the active voice, not the passive voice:

 * Active voice: I watch a video
 * Passive voice: the video was watched by Alex

-We don't need to use passive voice for our event model, because we can express any event using solely the active voice.
+We don't need to use passive voice for our event model, because we can always derive (if needed) a passive voice event from our active voice event.

-Equally, verbs conjugate in lots of other ways (tense, person, mood etc) - but we don't need to include any of this into our event model: all of this can be derived (if needed) from our event's Context.
+Going further, verbs conjugate in lots of other ways (tense, person, mood etc) - but again we don't need to include any of this into our event model: all of this can be derived (if needed) from our event's Context.

 ### Context is king

-The idea of a context surrounding each event doesn't map cleanly onto a specific grammatical context, but it's just too useful to ignore.
-In fact, we already have a relatively rich web context for Snowplow events in our [Canonical event model] [canonical-event-model], including:
+Our idea of Context does not map cleanly onto a singular grammatical component, but it's just too useful to exclude.
+In fact, de facto we already have a rich web context for Snowplow events in our [Canonical event model] [canonical-event-model], including:

 * When the event occurred
 * Where (geographically) the event occurred